Maufeat/Waven-Translation/readme.md

 Welcome to Waven-Translation project!
 This is a project made by Maufeat to offer an english patch so that non-french speakers can enjoy the game aswell.

+# Information

+1. Before installing the patch.
+Check if the Version number ingame matches the patch number, if it doesnt, the patch will cause your game to break and you have to repair your client/replace the patched DLL with the original.

 # Installing

 1. Download the latest version of Waven-Translatin from [this link](https://github.com/Maufeat/Waven-Translation/releases/)